martinpiper/C64Public/DictionaryCompression/README.md

 Demo source (ACME format) is in: asm\Demo.a

-It can be assembled using: BuiltIt.bat
+It can be assembled using: BuildIt.bat

 Assembled demo prg file is in: target\Demo.prg